GAC AION V REVIEW

-TOYOTA YARIS CROSS REVIEW
+TOYOTA YARIS CROSS IS CUTE, COMPACT AND CAPABLE

 As the name suggests, the Toyota Yaris Cross is a crossover version of the popular Yaris small hatchback bulked up to provide access to the booming compact SUV market segment Launched here in late-2020 Yaris Cross is available in four grades: GX, GXL, Urban and GR Sport.
 The first three models each come with the choice of two- or four-wheel drive.
 GR Sport is 2WD only.
 Originally available with the choice of petrol or hybrid powertrains, effective from the 2024 upgrade, all Yaris Cross variants are now exclusively hybrid.
 Prices… Read more